Having home insurance will protect you from “what if” moments like if your home burns down or gets flooded and damaged.

 More and more home insurance claims are rejected every day!
-It’s important to go through your insurance cover agreement and understand the clauses, terms and conditions and excess you will be expected to pay in the events of a claim.
+It’s important to go through your insurance coverage agreement and understand the clauses, terms and conditions and excess you will be expected to pay in the event of a claim.

 Common issues covered by Insurance